 AUD's academic calendar operates on the semester system with each semester consisting of 15 weeks of scheduled classes plus a 16th week for study/make-up classes and final examinations.
 The Summer sessions are optional and fall outside the academic year.
+An Internship term consists of 16 weeks (May-August).
 A detailed Academic Calendar is included in this Catalog.